About Us

 Dizziness/Vertigo

 Dizziness and vertigo are amongst the most common symptoms, affecting up to 30% of people.
+Dizziness is an umbrella term that includes lightheadedness, vertigo (a false perception of movement), disequilibrium (a feeling of being unbalanced), or presyncope (feeling like you are about to faint).
 The terms are often used interchangeably, but they have very different causes and symptom patterns, and treatments.
-Dizziness and vertigo involve different nerves and parts of your brain.
+Dizziness, lightheadedness, vertigo, disequilibrium and presyncope involve different nerves and parts of your brain.

 Neck Pain